 -

 While harvesting you always have those moments when things do not go smoothly.
 Foreign matter is always hard on equipment.
 Something broke a few sickle guards, could have been a rock or junk in the fields, but we had to stop to replace them.
+Meanwhile Evan enjoyed some time to play in the neighbors previously harvested corn field.
+A cornstalk always makes a good toy.

 Help prevent field fires.
 Blow off your combine often.
 Less dust and debris means less matter to get hot and start a fire.
 Derick already had two fire calls for combines/fields on fire.